relaxdiego/relaxdiego.github.com/_posts/2018-02-04-jenkins-on-jenkins-shared-libraries.md

   file to get the version.
 * In line 39 we check to see if returned the release ID that we exected

 That's it.
 We now have our first unit test.
-Run `mvn clean test` should get you a report saying your test failed.
+Run `mvn clean install` should get you a report saying your test failed.
 Now it's time to write the code to pass the test!